SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

     git push
     ```

-1. Create a pull request and make sure your web app is exposed as with [GitHub Pages](https://pages.github.com/) and available under `https://${{ github.actor }}.github.io/${{ github.name }}/`.
+1. Create a pull request and make sure your web app is exposed as with [GitHub Pages](https://pages.github.com/) and available under `https://${{ Your GitHub User }}.github.io/devtoberfest-2021-frontend-coding-challenge/`.
 Our CI/CD actions will take it from here and let you know if your app passed the test.

     TODO add screenshot here